How is Zeffy free?

 Grounds for Revocation Can lose tax-exempt status on several grounds.
 Less restrictions that would cause them to lose tax-exempt status.

 A 501(c)(3) organization must operate exclusively for one or more exempt purposes dictated by the IRS.
-They offer direct services to their target community, such as:
+They offer direct services to their entire community, such as:

 • Food donations